Hélio Castroneves: 2005–2008

 Penske's performance in 2004 saw Castroneves being viewed as an outsider for the 2005 title.
 He began the season with a fifth place in the Toyota Indy 300 and a second at the following XM Satellite Radio 200.
 Starting the Indianapolis 500 from fifth position, Castroneves finished the race four places lower in ninth.
 At Richmond for the SunTrust Indy Challenge two races later, he qualified second and led a race-high 112 laps to win.
 The relationship between Castroneves and his teammate Hornish cooled after failed overtakes causing both drivers to collide.
 He qualified on the pole position at Pikes Peak International Raceway and Watkins Glen International and took six top-tens in the final ten races, finishing with 440 points for sixth in the drivers' championship.

 Before the 2006 season, Penske changed engine manufacturers from the under-powered Toyota to the more powerful Honda in its Dallara IR-05 car after Toyota withdrew from IndyCar.
 Castroneves started fifth and led 40 laps for his first series road course win in the Grand Prix of St. Petersburg.
 He took a second successive victory at Motegi, leading 184 laps from pole position to lead Wheldon by 42 championship points entering the Indianapolis 500.
 After qualifying second, handling difficulties caused him to strike the turn four concrete barrier, leaving him 25th after 109 laps.
-Castroneves won the Bombardier LearJet 500 after strategic errors by his teammate Hornish and CGR before tire problems at Kansas and a sixth place at Kansas lost him the points lead to Hornish.
-A victory at Michigan International Speedway gave Castroneves a one-point lead over Hornish going into the final race in Chicago.
+Castroneves won the Bombardier LearJet 500 after strategic errors by his teammate Hornish and CGR before tire problems at Richmond and a sixth place at Kansas lost him the points lead to Hornish.
+A victory at Michigan International Speedway gave Castroneves a one-point lead over Hornish going into the final race, the Peak Antifreeze Indy 300 at Chicago.
 A fourth-place put him third in points with 473.